TL;DR: Is Granola AI Worth It in 2026?

 There are folders that can be either “shared” or “private”, but that seems to be the only way to organize transcripts and notes.

-Additionally, Granola’s color scheme is so bland.
+Granola’s color scheme is also so bland.
 The gray on gray makes me think I’m on Windows 95.
-While it’s not a huge deal, it could do with a makeover.
+It’s not a huge deal, but it could do with a makeover.
 A splash of color never hurt anybody.

 Granola does have a custom vocabulary feature, called Internal Jargon.
 You can add a list of words here that you regularly use during your calls to make sure the AI picks up on them.

-This feature, however, doesn’t work if you run multi-language transcripts.
+This feature doesn’t work, though, if you run multi-language transcripts.
 I tend to keep multi-language transcripts on because I never know when I might switch languages.
 This is also the case in many global organizations with multilingual colleagues.

-However, if you know your conversations will be in English (or any other language) and nothing else, then you can select your chosen language and add some internal jargon to ensure it’s accurately captured.
-I didn’t specifically test this feature so I’m not sure how well it actually works.
+If you know your conversations will be in English (or any other language) and nothing else, then you can select your chosen language and add some internal jargon to ensure it’s accurately captured.
+I didn’t specifically test this feature, so I’m not sure how well it actually works.

 Granola's custom vocabulary feature